radymillacristiano/radymillacristiano/README.md

 **radymillacristiano/radymillacristiano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 - 💻 Learning about the world of programming and the front-end
+- 🕣 Gap Year Student
-- 👷‍ High School Technical Student in Buildings (4/4)
+- 📐 Technician in Buildings
-- ✒ Beginner Designer and Content Creator
+- ✒ Designer and Content Creator
-- 🔎 Academic researcher
+- 🔎 Academic Researcher
 - 🎮 Gamer in her spare time